axiom-org/axiom/ts/src/iso/README.md

 `timestamp` is a toISOString() formatted timestamp of the operation.
 Timestamps only have meaning per-user; the latest operation for a particular id is the one that counts.

-`id` is a string identifier for the object.
-The id only has to be unique per-user;
+`name` is a string identifier for the object.
+The name is not globally unique.
-different users can use the same id.
+Different users can use the same name for different objects.

 `data` is the new data for the object.
 (Not present for Delete.)
 You can't have fields in "data" named "metadata" or "timestamp".